pieterclaerhout/export-komoot/README.md

 # export-komoot

 > [!WARNING]
-> NOTICE: Komoot has decided to add an invisible captcha to their login process.
+> Komoot has decided to add an invisible captcha to their login process.

 This is a proof-of-concept which allows you to export your planned tours from [Komoot](https://www.komoot.com).